USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

    - Both debug and optimized benchmark outputs are provided for your comparisons.

-   - Note, the CMAQv5.3.2 output results will not directly compare to WRF-CMAQ output, as different meterology and timesteps were used.
+   - Note, the CMAQv5.3.2 output results will not directly compare to the no feedback (nf) WRF-CMAQ output, as different meterology and timesteps were used.
 To do a comparison between CMAQv5.3.2 and WRF-CMAQ, use WRF-CMAQ to output the MCIP meteorology files, and then use those MCIP inputs with the CMAQv5.3.2 ICON and BCON inputs.